daira/tahoe-lafs/docs/specifications/leasedb.rst

 The accounting crawler performs the following functions:

+- Remove leases that are past their expiration time.
+(Currently, this is done automatically before deleting shares, but we plan to allow expiration to be performed separately for individual accounts in future.)

 - Delete the objects containing unleased shares — that is, shares that have stable entries in the leasedb but no current leases (see below for the definition of "stable" entries).